Upcoming Advocacy Events

 To help this charge, The Arc of Loudoun is pleased to announce it has received $50,000 from the Claude Moore Charitable Foundation to help jump start the program.
 We also received a $2,000 Pathways to Justice™ grant from its national organization, The Arc of the U.S. Created by The Arc’s National Center on Criminal Justice and Disability® (NCCJD) in 2013, Pathways to Justice is a first-of-its kind training initiative.
 It strives to form strong and lasting partnerships between criminal justice and disability professionals that address service gaps encountered by people with disabilities and their families within the criminal justice arena.
 We have formed the county’s first Disability Response Team (DRT) to help coordinate a multidisciplinary training and be the point of contact when these types of cases come into the system.
 The members of the DRT include representatives from: the Loudoun County Sheriff’s Office, the Juvenile Detention Center, The Department of Juvenile Probation, The Public Defender’s Office, Family Advocates, Self-Advocates and Disability Advocates.

-On Tuesday, May 23, 2017, The Arc of Loudoun hosted a free training called, Pathways to Justice.
+In May 2018, The Arc of Loudoun hosted a free training called, Pathways to Justice.
 Located at Ida Lee Recreation Center in Leesburg, Virginia, this training is for those working in the criminal justice system, including: law enforcement, attorneys, victim/witness services, disability advocates and families.

 ALLY Advocacy Center has accepted applications for public elementary schools in Loudoun to have a chance to get free Buddy Bench for school playgrounds.
 The Buddy Bench is a “simple way to eliminate loneliness and foster friendship on the playground” (www.buddybench.org).
 The way the Bench works is that if a child is looking for someone to play with they can sit on the bench, which signals the other students to come over and invite them to join in and play.
 It’s a great way to teach kindness and inclusion.
 Thank you for helping make the 2015/16 school year, the year that ALL kids belong and feel included!